 Grants Relating to the Environment of the Sea

-So that the impact of its grants can be measured and meaningfully assessed, it is the approach of the Foundation to lend financial support to well-defined, distinct proects, rather than constriubte to the general operating funds of an applicant organization.
+So that the impact of its grants can be measured and meaningfully assessed, the Foundation favors well-defined, discrete projects.
+Requests intended to provide support of an organization's general operating budget generally receive lower priority ranking.

-Bonnell Cove is not a large foundatioin and its grants are generally limited to up to $10,000.
+Bonnell Cove is not a large Foundation and its grants are generally limited to approximately to $10,000 or less.
 While we accept and will consider application from non-profits of any size, we wish our grants to be impactful to the recipients.
-For this reason, we have a bias for making grants to orgranization which lack very substantial operating budgets.
+For this reason, we favor organizations which lack substantial operating budgets.